-12.4.52.
-The Church of St Andrew (BHx) is located c.1.32km to the east of the EMG1 Works.
+12.4.55.
+The Church of St Andrew (BH3) is located c.1.32km to the east of the EMG1 Works.
 It is positioned within the historic core of the town of Kegworth in a relatively elevated position on the west side of the River Soar.
-Its spire is visible in glimpsed views across the EMG1 Works site from some positions on top of the landscape bund to the northwest of the EMG1 Works.
-The Church was designated December 1962 at Grade II\.
+Its spire is visible in glimpsed views across the EMG1 Works site from some positions on top of the landscape bund to the northwest.
+The Church was designated December 1962 at Grade II.
 The listing citation notes that it is a: